lemasc/perseus/README.md

 To package perseus for distribution, run `make build` and to package a debug-friendly build, run `make debug`.

 Both the `build` and the `server` make targets will run `npm install` but you can also run it yourself to install all node dependencies.

+## BUGS, WARNINGS, ERRORS!
+Making all codes from 4+ years ago to work isn't easy.
+Perseus still using many legacy functions such as deprecated lifecycles, mixins, string refs and also depends on too much dependencies.
+I'm trying my best to migrate all of it if I have time.
+If anyone would like to contribute to this project, feel free to contact me.

+# OLD readme.md details:

 ## External dependencies